 The United States government rightly assumed that control over energy reserves goes hand in hand with the military power of a state.
 But we cannot accuse the United States government of exercising its power arbitrarily.
 Rather, it was about the cohesion of the postwar order, which was threatened by a power vacuum in the Middle East.
 Energy history has thus shaped the Gulf region.
 Saudi Arabia is of course the main player on the global oil markets and has played an important role as a hydrocarbon hub for more than 70 years.
 Qatar’s enormous natural gas reserves also play a key role.
 Iran is also a crucial part of the global energy landscape.

 It seems pretty clear that the United States was going to dominate this region militarily, to keep the peace and facilitate global energy trade.
 So a geopolitical alliance was needed urgently, and America’s allies excercised power locally, because the United States itself was limited to controlling sea and trade routes, for which it would need abundant energy.
 We have to keep in mind that at that time it was difficult to transport oil and gas over such long distances.

-Through its own domestic oil reserves, access and control of Middle Eastern oil and gas reserves, the United States is capable of exercising an extraordinary degree of control over global energy markets.
+Through its own domestic oil reserves, as well as access to and control over Middle Eastern oil and gas reserves, the United States is able to exercise an extraordinary degree of control over global energy markets.